Top Car Accident Lawyers Handling Uninsured & Underinsured Motorist Claims in Maryland

 When your insurance company denies your claim

 If you’re injured in a car accident that wasn’t your fault, we want to help.
-At Plaxen & Adler, P.A., we protect the rights of injury and auto accident victims throughout Maryland.
+At Plaxen Adler Muncy, P.A., we protect the rights of injury and auto accident victims throughout Maryland.
 You can trust us to fight for your best interests.
 To learn more, or to schedule a free consultation, please call 410-730-7737 or fill out our contact form.